-The Target of Evaluation (TOE) is the IC hardware platform NXP Secure Smart Card Controller P6022y VB with IC Dedicated Software and documentation describing the Instruction Set and the usage with "y" as placeholder for
+The Target of Evaluation (TOE) is the IC hardware platform NXP Secure Smart Card Controller P6021y VB with IC Dedicated Software and documentation describing the Instruction Set and the usage with "y" as placeholder for

-- P: Plain, no emulation.
+- · P: Plain, no emulation.

-- X: Plain, no emulation, extended memory (ROM)

 - M: MIFARE Plus/Classic implementation.

 - D: MIFARE DESFire EV1 implementation.

 - J: joint MIFARE Plus/Classic/DESFire EV1 implementation.

-The IC hardware platform NXP Secure Smart Card Controller P6022y VB is a microcontroller incorporating a central processing unit, memories accessible via a Memory Management Unit, cryptographic co-processors, other security components and two communication interfaces.
+The IC hardware platform NXP Secure Smart Card Controller P6021y VB is a microcontroller incorporating a central processing unit, memories accessible via a Memory Management Unit, cryptographic co-processors, other security components and two communication interfaces.
 The central processing unit supports a 32-/24-/16-/8-bit instruction set optimized for smart card applications, which is a super set of the 80C51 family instruction set.
 On-chip memories are ROM, RAM and EEPROM.
 The non-volatile EEPROM can be used as data or program memory.